dimvar/writing/cpp-notes.md

 ```
 `Value_or` is defined on `absl::optional` as well.

+### Debugging

+When debugging, I usually use `LOG(INFO)`.
+In rare cases when it is not available, use `std::cerr`, not `std::cout`.
+The former is unbuffered (flushed immediately), the latter isn't, and you may
+lose some prints this way.

 ### Misc notes; must organize

 Can use `auto` instead of a type name in a variable declaration.
 Need to qualify the auto with &, otherwise we get unintended copies.
 Prefer
 `const auto&` over `auto&`.

-Function arguments are passed by value, and you add & to the formal param name
-to pass by reference.
-Formals can be annotated as const.
-Formals can have default values.

 Namespace aliasing.

-Array declaration syntax is different from Java.
-The length is carried around
-separately :(
-Don't use arrays.
-Modern C++ style uses `std::vector`.

-Pointers and pointer contents can be const.

-Arrow operator to access elements from pointers to structures.

-All local variables, including objects, live on the stack!!

-Besides assignments, copies can happen when passing arguments to a function,
-when returning a value from a function, when initializing the fields of a class.
-Basically everywhere where a value may be moved from one address to another.

-As a useful rule of thumb, if you are writing a function that takes a Foo and
-only reads it, pass it by reference, instead of passing a pointer to Foo.
-Only declare an argument that has an object type, instead of a reference or a pointer, when you want to force a copy.
-Never else.

-Don't use `NULL`; its definition is implementation dependent.
-Use `nullptr`.

-When debugging, I usually use `LOG(INFO)`.
-In rare cases when it is not
-available, use `std::cerr`, not `std::cout`.
-The former is unbuffered (flushed
-immediately), the latter isn't, and you may lose some prints this way.

 ### Learning TODOs